Last updated on March 2nd, 2023 at 12:50 pm

 Of course, many cancer experts are reluctant to use the word “cure.”
-They prefer words like “remission” or “five-year survival” which may sound like euphemisms but are actually more accurate.
-It is almost impossible to determine if every single cancer cell has been eliminated, so it’s entirely possible for cancer recurrence arising from just a few cells that survived.
+They prefer words like “remission” or “five-year survival” which may sound like euphemisms but are more accurate.
+It is almost impossible to determine if every single cancer cell has been eliminated, so cancer recurrence can arise from just a few cells that survived.

 Nevertheless, the one cancer cure to cure them all is probably a mirage that people want to believe exists but from a biological standpoint, it probably doesn’t exist.